Jewellery and valuables insurance

 Other items, such as audio equipment, computers, bicycles, musical instruments and collectables, like Star Wars action figures for example, can also be valuable.
 But these items may not be classed as ‘valuables’.

 The contents of your home may be more valuable than you think.
-If you have home contents cover already, take a look through your documents and check the limits of your cover.
+If you have home contents cover already, check through your documents for the limits of your cover.
 You may find there's a limit for valuables that’s separate to your limit for contents.

 It's also quite likely that there’ll be a limit on the amount your insurer will pay out for any one item.
 We call this the ‘single item limit’.